sharkzp/sharkzp.github.com/source/_posts/2013-12-16-callbacks-extraction.markdown

 {% endcodeblock %}

 After some time passed you decide that creating user for comments was a bad idea and you remove it.
-But when you create another one admin you need to search through three different objects to find out the root of problem.
+But when you create another one admin you need to search through three different objects to find out why your default post does not have comments.
 This is the simplest example but you could find even more weird problems and real hell in practice.

 ###Solution
 For extracting this behavior out of objects we need to keep in mind some of best practices.
 Sandi Matz recommends to keep your objects unitary and easy to follow check out [this](http://robots.thoughtbot.com/sandi-metz-rules-for-developers) blog post for more details.